inductiva/inductiva/README.md

  * Download output files (all of them or only the important ones);
  * Get its execution time.

-Check out some example usage of `Task` after submitting an asynchronous simulation:
+Check out some example usage of `Task`:

 ```python
 # `scenario` constructed as in the examples above.